 Remuneration to be determined by the articles or GM[Sec.197(4)]:

-The remuneration payable to the directors of a company, including any MD or WTD or manager shall be determined, in accordance with the provisions of this section.
-Either by Articles of the company of the company, or by a resolution or, if the articles so require, by a special resolution, passed by the company in general meeting.
+The remuneration payable to the directors of a company, including any MD or WTD or manager shall be determined, by the provisions of this section.
+Either by Articles of the company, or by a resolution or, if the articles so require, by a special resolution, passed by the company in general meeting.
 And the remuneration payable to a director determined shall be inclusive of the remuneration payable to him for the services rendered by him in any other capacity.

 Remuneration for professional services not to be included in ‘remuneration’ [provison to Sec.197(4)]: